 Breaks and Lunch Requirements

-Breaks and lunch time off are periods of time, specified by the employer, during which employees are not actively working on the job.
-Employees use break time, which generally lasts from 5 – 20 minutes per four hours worked, to eat, visit the restroom, read, talk with friends, smoke, and handle personal business.
+Breaks and lunch periods are times, specified by the employer, during which employees are not actively working on the job.
+Employees use break time, which generally lasts from five to 20 minutes per four hours worked, to eat, visit the restroom, read, talk with friends, smoke, and handle personal business.

-Meal periods, that typically last from 30 – 60 minutes, during which an employee eats breakfast, lunch, or dinner, are looked at differently by the DOL and various states.
+Meal periods, that typically last 30–60 minutes, during which an employee eats breakfast, lunch, or dinner, are looked at differently by the DOL and various states.
 Lunch or meal breaks are not considered to be work time by the DOL and are not compensable, unless at the employer’s discretion or unless required by state law.

 Non-exempt employees are most often assigned lunch times.
 Exempt employees take their hour when they find a convenient time.
 Employers do not need to permit employees to leave the work premises if they are otherwise completely freed from duties during the meal period.

 Additionally, you need to be aware that two-thirds of states have their own rules about the length of lunch or meal breaks allotted during work days of various lengths.
 Even more states have laws concerning breaks and lunch for minors.

 Yes, an employer has to pay a non-exempt employee who works through lunch without permission.
 Even if you have explicitly told your employee to take a break, and even if the employee clocked out, if she continued to work during the break, she must be paid.
 You can discipline the employee by whatever means you prefer, including firing, but the employee must be paid for all time worked.

 An employer may not dock the pay of an exempt employee who takes a long lunch.
 Exempt employees receive the same paycheck every pay period, regardless of how many hours they work.
 So, if your exempt employee spends two hours at lunch on Tuesday, her paycheck remains the same.